 - Certificate in Counselling Skills, Level 1 & 11

-Since 2011 I have worked as a volunteer Counsellor for various organisations including Stockport Women's Centre, Blu-Sci Well-being Centre, and Trafford Carers Centre, and have accrued almost 600 hours of counselling practice experience.
-I have experience of a wide range of issues including working with anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.
+I have worked as a Counsellor since 2011 and have worked with people affected by a wide range of issues including anxiety, depression, domestic abuse, bereavement, historic sexual abuse, relationship difficulties, trauma, stress, and low self-esteem.

 - compassion-focused therapy